/ Los Angeles, CA

 He won the 2017 Indianapolis Symphonic Choir Carol Commission competition and awarded the 1st prize in the 2014 American Prize for Choral Composition (student division).
-He is also a finalist for the 2012 and 2015 ASCAP Morton Gould Young Composer Award.
-He was one of the composers selected for the 1st Young Composers Initiative call for scores by the Boston Philharmonic Youth Orchestra.
-He was also one of the composition fellows at the 2016 Big Sky Choral Initiative.
+He was also a finalist for the 2012 and 2015 ASCAP Morton Gould Young Composer Award and was one of the five composition fellows at the 2016 Big Sky Choral Initiative.

 Eclectic, multi-stylistic, multi-lingual.
 I love experimenting with genre, mixing influences from traditional choral rep, to timbral vocal productions, popular music and jazz.